Eurostar tickets can be purchased directly with Omio

 Trains from Amsterdam to London

-There are three types of tickets you can book with Eurostar.
+There are three types of Eurostar tickets you can book, check below to find details and Eurostar baggage allowance for each ticket type.
 Once you have found the ticket that suits your needs you can book your journey using Omio's search.

 All seats come with extra legroom and charging sockets.